OrchardCMS/OrchardDoc/docs/Documentation/Understanding-placement-info.markdown

 If you just put the wrapper without specifying 'Content:5' the body part will not show up.
 By adding `Content:5` it specifies which zone to render the part in.

 After modifying your placement.info the Shape Tracing module Shape tab will show your wrapper location at the bottom.
-It will be: `~/Themes/{yourTheme}/Views/Wrapper.HtmlContent.cshtml`.
+It will be: `~/Themes/{yourTheme}/Views/WrapperContent.cshtml`.

 Create this file and put the following text in it:

     <div class="htmlWrapperContent">
-        @Model.Html
+        @Model
     </div>

 This will enable you to target the wrapper from `site.css` like this:

-    .htmlWrapperContent {
+    WrapperContent {
         background-color: #94CCE7;
     }